Report designers often find themselves needing to create a report that is sorted, based on the sum or count of some field in a Dynamics NAV table.

-Next, we need to make sure that the reference to $C$3 is recognized as a cell reference and not just text.
+Next, we need to make sure that the reference to cell $C$3 is recognized as a cell reference, and not just text.

-This requires the use of some extra quote marks and the & symbol around the cell reference.
+This requires the use of some extra quotation marks and the & symbol around that cell reference.

 ="-=NL(""Count"",""Cust.
 Ledger Entry"",,""Business Group Code"","""&$C$3&""",""Customer No."",NF(,""No.""))"

 Which allows for the word "Corporate" (from cell C3) to be included in the filter of the NL(Count) function.